 • When you want to proceed with your booking, we assist you in the payment procedure and we send you the contract with the owner in English.

-• Upon your arrival, we can come to pick you up at Malpensa airport by car and we make the check-in with the owner at the apartment.
+• Upon your arrival, we can come pick you up at Malpensa airport by car and we make the check-in with the owner at the apartment.

-• During all your stay we’ll be always available to intermediate between you and the landlord (sometimes they can’t speak English or it can be not easy to explain your needs), we agree with you about the cleaning service and we offer a maintenance service for your apartment (if you need a plumber, an electrician, etc…).
+• During all your stay we’ll be always available to intermediate between you and the landlord (sometimes they can’t speak English or it can not be easy to explain your needs), we agree with you about the cleaning service and we offer a maintenance service for your apartment (if you need a plumber, an electrician, etc…).

-In comparison with a hotel/residence:
+In comparison with a hotel/residence

-• In your apartment you’ll have more space, a kitchen, you can enjoy your privacy and get a more affordable price.
+• In your apartment you’ll have more space, a kitchen, so you can enjoy your privacy and get a more affordable price.

 • Even groups of friends can save money, because the prices do not depend on the number of people who rent the apartment.